Stages of Grief

 No idea why I think that’s how I should respond, but it’s more like I just sort of sit down and wonder how in the world something horrible could be happening.
 It’s the weird stage for me where I look apathetic.
 Or at least that’s how I feel others see me.
 Which makes me worry.
 Because I think I look like a heartless person.
 This is the one single stage where I constantly worry what others think of me.
 Did I respond appropriately?

 That isn’t easy and it certainly isn’t fun.
 But this is the stage where you start to feel the want to be part of life again.
-During some stages of the grief process, especially the depression stage, getting up and participating in real life is difficult.
+During some of the stages of grief, especially the depression stage, getting up and participating in real life is difficult.
 Here, you’ll find yourself slowly wanting to again.

 “You gave me forever within the numbered days…”John Green,